yushiangfu/study-notes/02-memory.md

 Different DRAM positions affect how the kernel maps its virtual address to the destination.
 The typical ratio between user and kernel space on ARM system is 3:1 or 2:2, and our study case uses the latter one.

+Involved hardware components:
+- Memory Management Unit (MMU)
+   - Once enabled, the address CPU handles become virtual, and it takes translation to get the physical address.
+- Table Look-aside Buffer (TLB)
+   - A hardware cache that helps speed up the translation of MMU.
+- Translation Table Base Register (TTBR)
+   - It tells MMU the physical address of the page table.
+Whenever a context switch happens, it changes accordingly as well.

 Here's how it works:
 1. CPU tries to access the virtual address.
 2. MMU does the real translation work.